kyma-project/kyma/resources/remote-environments/README.md

 ## Details

 This directory contains the default Remote Environments Helm chart that creates new Remote Environments.
-All of the additional resources required for RE to work are installed by Remote Environment Controller.
+Additional resources necessary for the proper operation of a RE are installed by the Remote Environment Controller.
 A single RE allows to connect a single external solution to Kyma.